The trouble with history

 A Writer’s first lesson in the politics of publishing.

-I came to realise how controversial history writing is during my second foray into getting published.
+Although I wasn’t writing about anything particularly controversial, I came to understand how contested history writing can be throughout my second foray into getting published.

-As I embarked on a simple local history book (written to mark the centenary of Coorah, a Victorian-era house), I was full of a heady naiveté, thinking it would be a cinch.
-But nothing prepared me for the fuss this seemingly innocent publication would cause.
+I was full of a heady naiveté, thinking it would be a cinch; but nothing prepared me for the fuss this seemingly innocent publication would cause.

-Equipped with a dose of academic detachment (for how I developed this trait, read my previous post on academic writing), I set off to follow a few leads – various people living in my town had worked at this home before the Second World War.
-Surely they’d be happy to speak about their time in this historic home?
+Equipped with some experience in academic detachment, I set off to follow a few leads.
+Various people living in my town had worked at this home before the Second World War.
+Surely they’d be happy to speak about their time in this century-old home?

-But while recording a series of interviews, the great material I anticipated was not forthcoming.
+Yet while recording a series of interviews, the great material I anticipated was not forthcoming.
 Some of the subjects raised an eyebrow at why anyone was remotely interested in their lives.
-Trying to explain how first-hand accounts are invaluable in fleshing-out history, I glossed over the grumbles and complaints and put it all down to old age.
+Trying to explain how first-hand accounts are invaluable in fleshing out history, I glossed over the grumbles and complaints and put it all down to old age.

 Eventually there was enough original material to start writing the book, but then the trouble really began.

 The descendants of the family who’d built the house were contacted.
-Their awkward reactions to my queries left me with the distinct feeling I was treading on the toes of the ‘official family historian’.
+Their awkward reactions to my queries left me with the distinct feeling I was treading on the toes of the ‘official family historian’, who was planning to write her own book.

-I put this aside because word had gotten around about our book, and we were getting offers of assistance, extra historical material, and photographs.
+I put this aside because word had gotten around about our project, and we were getting offers of assistance, extra historical material, and photographs.

 Sometimes these came with a great spirit of generosity – after all, we weren’t about to make a fortune for voluntarily writing this book.